hrimfisk/hrimfisk.github.io/about.md

 ![Picture 1](/assets/fullsize.png)

 Hello!
-I'm Game Developer, an award-winning game developer who can both program and design games.
-As you can see from my impressive portfolio, I've worked on lots of different games!
+I'm a programmer passionate about video games.
+I have been playing video games since I could hold a NES controller and enjoy bringing ideas to life.

-If you're interested in what I can offer your company, please contact me!
+If you're interested in what I can offer your company or have any questions, please feel free to contact me!